- Section Name:

 Visit our SFL Section Website

 Surf to www.sflarrl.org to get additional info about our section & it's activities.
-Take a look at the site and if information about your county is missing or outdated, ask your EC or Club President to send the information to our Webmaster, Bill, N4BKT.
-His email is firstname.lastname@example.org
+Take a look at the site and if information about your county is missing or outdated, ask your EC or Club President to send the information to our Webmaster, Barry, KB1PA.
+His email is email@example.com

-If you need a complete list of Section officials and District & county Emergency Coordinators go to www.sflarrl.org.
+If you need more detail on Section officials and District & County Emergency Coordinators go to www.sflarrl.org.

 Please check the Affiliated Club listing and update the contact name, phone number, e-mail and web site address.
 You won't get new club members is your club can't be contacted and the meeting sites can't be located.
 Also, be sure to appoint a club PIO in order to have local media outlets contacted for meeting dates and club events.

 Any hamfest, no matter what size may request ARRL sanctioning.
 Please see: http://www.arrl.org/FandES/field/hamfests/rules.html for hamfest and convention rules

 See: http://www.arrl.org/awards/dxcc/checkers.html for the list of ARRL awards checkers.
 If you wish to have an awards checker at your hamfest these arrangements must be made by the hamfest committee and the cards checker.

 If you wish to have cards checked at a location other than a hamfest contact the card checkers directly

 *** for details on submitting cards for DXCC awards go to: http://www.freewebs.com/fecdx/dxcccardchecking.htm